 As 2018 came to a close I noticed the escape room market in Tampa had finally started to self-correct.
-A massive contraction took place throughout the year with several escape venues vanishing overnight.
-Many of the deceased businesses making it less than a year before folding.
-Escape room closings?
-As an escape game fan, this may be cause for some alarm, so I decided to take a longer look at what is happening.
+A massive contraction took place throughout the year with several escape venues vanishing overnight – many of the deceased businesses making it less than a year before folding.
+As an escape game fan this may be cause for some alarm, so I decided to take a longer look at what is happening.

 A Brief History Lesson

-Detractors will probably say that the escape room fad is finally over.
-They will point to these closures as proof that this industry is headed the way of the tree snail.
+Detractors will probably say that the escape room fad is finally over, pointing to these closures as proof that this industry is headed the way of the tree snail.
 Are they correct?
 Should escape game fans have reason for concern?
 Before you panic, lets first take a brief look at the history of escape rooms.

 What’s does it all mean?

 Escape rooms aren’t going anywhere, in fact I see a stronger more dynamic industry emerging as the result of the reduction of inferior competition.
 The top-flight escape room companies will continue to elevate their games with better technology and more immersive experiences, while start-ups will need to deliver a comparable product from the get-go.
 So fear not fellow escape enthusiast, our favorite pastime is here to stay and the best is yet to come.